votingworks/vxsuite-complete-system/INSTALL.md

 The install process can follow the usual path of the Debian installer.
 The only modification that needs to be made is as follows:

-Set the machine's hostname to be "VxMark" (TODO: make this more general):
+Set the machine's hostname to be "Vx":
 ![image](https://user-images.githubusercontent.com/2686765/156217619-95165aca-da51-406d-8c93-4630a5e50a63.png)

 On the disk partitioning screen, select “Setup LVM”